21 Helpful Books About Dyslexia for Parents and Educators

 Henry, Marcia K. Unlocking Literacy: Effective Decoding and Spelling Instruction.
 Brooks Publishing, 2010.

 After you have tutored countless students with dyslexia, one thing becomes apparent: poor spelling can linger long after decoding improves.
 Many English words do not respond to conventional sound-to-symbol spelling methods or syllable types.
-Students with dyslexia will need a solid foundation of morphology, etymology, and orthography, which are the keys to truly unlocking encoding.
+Students with dyslexia need a solid foundation of morphology, etymology, and orthography, which are the keys to truly unlocking encoding.
 Henry’s book provides a logical and effective way of approaching English spelling that offers every student the opportunity to spell (and understand) more words with confidence.

 10. Equipped for Reading Success: A Comprehensive, Step-by-Step Program for Developing Phonemic Awareness and Fluent Word Recognition